IshanJandaur/ishanjandaur.github.io/projects/injection_mold.md

 ---
 [← Back to Projects](/projects/)

-**Duration**
+**Duration:**
 January 2025 - April 2025

-**Task/Problem**
+**Task/Problem:**
-Design a new gasket for the cap to ensure proper fitment with multiple components — the can, cap pieces, and assemblies — while maintaining manufacturability and performance.
-The design had to accommodate material selection, tolerance requirements, and production constraints.
+Design a new gasket for cap to ensure proper fitment with multiple components while maintaining manufacturability and performance.

-**Approach / Actions**
+**Approach / Actions:**
 - Worked closely with suppliers to select materials that met performance requirements while balancing cost.
-Ensured vendors could meet tight tolerances and were open to iterative design changes.
+- Ensured vendors could meet tight tolerances and were open to iterative design changes.
 - Conducted tolerance stack analysis (RSS) to confirm that all components would assemble correctly under production variations.
 - Leveraged injection molding experience to refine part geometry and process parameters, optimizing for moldability, repeatability, and assembly fit.
 - Implemented the final gasket design on the manufacturing line and verified fit, assembly, and functional performance under production conditions.

-**Struggles**
+**Struggles:**
 - Some materials not compatiable with electrolyte
   - Used soaking tests and GCMS to understand if material was compromised after being exposed to electrolyte
 - Required changes to necking/grooving machine due to lower thickness of gasket/cap
   - Owned the design spec change and process change for necking/grooving
 - Legacy tooling did not work with new cap due to various changes
-  - Created new tooling and drawings with GD&T. Sent for machining
+  - Created new tooling and drawings with GD&T. Sent for machining and installed on equipment

-**Results**
+**Results:**
 - Successfully implemented the gasket without impacting yield or performance.
 - Enabled an approximate +6 Wh/kg gain due to the cap redesign.
 - Provided a robust, repeatable design that met both functional and manufacturing requirements.

-**Skills & Tools Applied**
+**Skills & Tools Applied:**
 - Tolerance Stack Analysis
 - Material Compatiability
 - Injection Molding DFM and DFA